boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-chart.md

 ```
 **Metadata Properties:**
 This section defines the mode of data refresh.
-There are two modes: INCREMENTAL and ``FULL_TABLE``
+There are two modes: INCREMENTAL and ``FULL_TABLE``.
+It only supports Date/DateTime datatype columns.

 <table>